 It’s allowed me to research topics I don’t normally get to dig into, providing a greater perspective on both edtech and the rest of the technology sector.
 I’m able to draw on decades of journalism and tech industry experience.
 And I get to work with very smart reporters of different ages from a variety of backgrounds.

 When 2019 rolls out, I may remain a consultant.
 I may find a more substantial full-time role.
-It may be in edtech, or a related industry.
+It may be in education, edtech, or a related industry.
 Or it may be something completely different.

 But it will be interesting.